-Note: Crown utilities are required to provide the information requirements set out in the British Columbia Utilities Commission 2010 First Nations Information Filing Guidelines for Crown Utilities, which replace and supersede the application requirements in this First Nations Consultation section of the CPCN Application Guidelines.
+Note: Crown utilities are required to provide the information requirements set out in the most recent version of the British Columbia Utilities Commission First Nations Information Filing Guidelines for Crown Utilities, which replace and supersede the application requirements in this First Nations Consultation section of the CPCN Application Guidelines.

-If an applicant is of the view that the application does not require consultation with First Nations, reasons supporting its conclusion should be provided to the Commission.
+If an applicant is of the view that the application does not require consultation with First Nations, reasons supporting its conclusion must be provided to the Commission.
 Unless otherwise justified, the following information should be filed: